dfennell42/LCO-Workflow/README.md

 *integrate*: Integrates the metal d-states without parsing the files first. ***Note:*** Files must be parsed before integration.
 The parse command parses **AND** integrates, so this command is only if integration needs to be performed on already parsed files.

 *plot*: Runs PDOS-plotter.py, which plots PDOS based on user input.

+*extract*:Extracts machine learning descriptors, including but not limited to formation energy, optimized bond lengths, d band centers.
+See Workflow Guide document for list of all descriptors.

 *submit*: Submits vasp calculations.
 Takes argument for which type of calculations to submit: *'struc'* for pristine or vacancy structure calculations, or *'pdos'* for PDOS calculations.
 Default is *'struc'*.
 Equivalent to bash scripts **submitall-vasp.sh** and **submitpdos-vasp.sh**.